-Geo: I only said that Trump may turn out to be a great president to see if you were awake, Paul. 🙂 Only time will tell.
-Kinda like Slick Willy was a great president but a terrible human being.
+Geo: I only said that Trump might turn out to be a great president to see if you were awake, Paul. 🙂 Only time will tell.
+Kind of like Slick Willy was a great president but a terrible human being.
 George Bush Senior talked a good game about making his time in the White House kinder and gentler and then immediately started the war that we’re still fighting.
 However, it will be history, not our opinions, that will straighten that all out.

-Geo: Those days at TR were magical, Sharon, and I still have all my memories about them.
+Geo: Those days at TR were magical, Sharon, and I still have all the memories.